 1. Lean on family and friends

 4. Consider rehab.

 5. Find a new hobby

 7. Apologize to those your DUI charges affect

 8. Accept what you have done and strive to well

 In the state of Florida, if a DWI charges or DUI charges case hasnot been filed against you after being arrested, don’t feel you’re free of any legal issues yet.
 There is a statute of limitations in the state of Florida and until they have expired, those charges could still be filed.

 After you’ve hired a DUI/DWI attorney, the main thing you can do is work at changing your life for the better going forward.
 Take a look at what made you feel you could drive and learn from that mistake.
 The next time, the situation could be a life or death situation with even harder consequences to face.
-Dial (321) 631-2663 with any questions you have about DUI charges in Cocoa and Palm Bay, FL and the surrounding areas.
+Dial (321) 631-2663 with any questions you have about DUI charges in Cocoa, FL and the surrounding areas.